Discover more from Foundation Father

-You Can Teach Them
+You Can Teach Your Own Children

 Do not let anyone make you feel inadequate about your ability to teach your children.
 Parents have been doing it for thousands of years without the help of a college degree.
+You don’t need six years of higher education to be able to teach 3rd-grade math to your 7-year-old.

 Or they are a member of the teacher’s union and so their livelihood depends upon you feeling like an imposter.
 They need you to believe that childhood education should be outsourced to “experts.”